kevinakhondo/AWS-S3-Creation-Terraform/README.md

 variable "project_name" {
   type    = string
-  default = "aws-data-engineering"
+  default = "aws-data-engineering-kevins"
 }

 ```
+The project name _aws-data-engineering-kevins_ is going to be our prefix for the S3 bucket

 ### Step 3: Create main.tf
 Still within the subfolder, create a new file named _main.tf_.
-This is going to carry the terraform and provider.
+This will include the Terraform and provider.

 ```
 terraform {